Unraveling Fano noise and partial charge collection effect in X-ray spectra below 1 keV: Spectra Shape Model

-In the absence of the effect of the PCC, and for relatively high energies, the charge distribution is expected to be described by a Gaussian, $N(q|\mu, \sigma^2)$ where $\mu$ is the mean and $\sigma^2$ the variance.
-However, Montecarlo simulations predict an increasing skewness as the energy decreases \cite{Fraser_1994}.
+On the other hand, in the absence of the effect of the PCC, and for relatively high energies, the PDF for the charge produced by X-rays, $Q_X$, is expected to be described by a Gaussian, $N(q_X|\mu, \sigma^2)$ where $\mu$ is the mean and $\sigma^2$ the variance.
+Montecarlo simulations predict, however, an increasing skewness, \textit{i.e.} an asymmetry PDF, as the energy decreases \cite{Fraser_1994}.
 We use a skew-gaussian distribution to model this effect, which is:

 with